Last Updated on: 5th October 2023, 01:22 pm

 Many owners struggle to determine the difference between a dead and brumating tortoise.
-If a tortoise has been brumating for longer than 16 weeks, it should be woken up.
+If a tortoise has been brumating for over 16 weeks, it should be woken up.

 Why Is My Tortoise Sleeping So Much?

-Sleep is important for growing tortoises, as it takes a lot of energy to grow and develop into an adult.
-Baby tortoises (hatchlings) will sleep for 19-22 hours a day, depending on their species.
+Sleep is essential for growing tortoises because it takes energy to grow and develop into adults.
+Depending on their species, baby tortoises (hatchlings) will sleep 19-22 hours a day.

-When the baby tortoise grows and matures into a juvenile tortoise, it should transition to a diurnal sleep schedule, only sleeping during the nighttime.
+When a baby tortoise grows and matures into a juvenile tortoise, it should transition to a diurnal sleep schedule, only sleeping during the nighttime.